 There are several different types of driving anxiety and thousands of experiences that may lead to panic behind the wheel.
 Two of the most common causes of driving anxiety include:

-- Dangerous Situations – Anxiety also tends to occur as a response to dangerous experiences, or perceived dangerous experiences.
-For example, an accident or several near accidents may promote fear of driving.
-In addition, hearing about accidents or seeing an accident can also contribute to that fear.
+Anxiety also tends to occur as a response to dangerous experiences or perceived dangerous experiences.
+For example, an accident or several near accidents may promote anxiety of driving.
+Even hearing about car accidents or seeing them can contribute to that anxiety.

-- Face the Fear – For many, this is easier said than done.
-If your fear is so pronounced you can't even get into a car, then it may not be possible.
-But for those that can get the courage to drive, never avoid driving.
-Even if it causes severe anxiety, you need to keep getting behind the wheel.
-Those that avoid the driving- or any phobia – only confirm their own fears, and you can't afford to do that if you want to overcome it.
+For many, this is easier said than done.
+If your anxiety is so pronounced you can't even get into a car, then it may not be possible.
+But for those who can muster the courage to drive, keep on driving.
+It should not be avoided even it causes you severe anxiety.
+If you start avoiding driving, your anxiety will only worsen, making it harder to chip away.
+With continued efforts, your anxiety should begin to lessen in strength and frequency.
+Those that completely avoid driving- or any phobia- you only confirm your fears, and you can't afford to do that if you want to overcome it.

-- Practice Mindfulness – Mindfulness is awareness.
-The more you notice the signs of tension and stress, the more you’ll be able to talk yourself down from them.
-If you feel yourself gripping the wheel too hard, or your mind wanders to dangerous thoughts, or you are clenching or shaking, etc., learn to get control over those emotions and you'll see a big improvement on your overall stress levels.
-Mindfulness is about paying attention and addressing each example of stress one by one until you're more relaxed.
+Mindfulness is awareness.
+The more you become self-aware of tension and stress, the more you’ll be able to de-escalate your desire to panic.
+If you start to feel yourself gripping the steering wheel too hard, having dangerous wandering thoughts, shaking, etc., you will be able to better get control of your emotions.
+Once you can manage your emotions, your symptoms will soon begin to subside, and you should see a grand improvement in your overall stress levels.
+Mindfulness is about paying attention and addressing each example of stress one-by-one until you're more in control.

 In addition to all of the tips above, traditional anti-anxiety strategies for phobias, panic attacks, and generalized anxiety are all extremely valuable.
-Though the treatments may not be for driving fear specifically, they do address many of the thoughts and symptom issues related to driving anxiety, and can help you comfortably get back behind the wheel.
+Though the treatments may not be specifically for driving anxiety, they do address several of the thoughts and symptoms related to driving anxiety and can help you comfortably get back behind the wheel.